gregr/ina/nscheme/lib/nscheme/README.md

 * ditch explicit parsing, in favor of full (static) fexprs
   * make ample use of constants to give stable meanings to syntax/fexprs
-  * define eval via tiny applicative language (corresponding closely with ast:)
+  * define eval via tiny staged language (corresponding closely with ast:)
   * static, in contrast with Kernel's dynamic fexprs
     * I don't see a downside to the static approach; it seems just as expressive;
       yet there are modularity/encapsulation benefits, so it may be more expressive